 Penny Coulthard, Safeguarding Manager, Guildford College

-Sometimes this can be traced to circumstances or an event in the person’s life, but other times it seems that a perfectly happy and capable child becomes gripped with anxiety for no apparent reason.
+Sometimes this can be traced to something happening in the teenager’s life, or in the past, but other times a perfectly happy and capable child becomes gripped with anxiety for no apparent reason.
 The level of distress and impact on the teenager’s life is greater than ‘normal’ teenage emotions, which usually pass after a couple of years.
 This level of anxiety can be learned and if not managed can be taken into adulthood.

-I believe we need more early intervention support for teenagers to help them manage the thoughts and feelings, as well as the pressures that they will go through.
+I believe we need more early intervention support for teenagers to help them manage the thoughts, feelings and changes that they go through.
 One to one counselling can help teenagers just as it can adults.
 Being able to express the confusion of their life and try to make sense of it can give them perspective.
 Finding ways of dealing with the pressures and fears they face helps build confidence.
-Talking to an objective outsider is often easier and more effective than talking to parents.
+Talking to a neutral, trained person who will listen and won’t judge you can be very effective in reducing the overwhelming feelings of anxiety.
+As well as talking about your emotions my counselling also helps teenagers put together coping strategies and learn to problem solve.

 I see teenagers and young people for one to one counselling to help with anxiety.
 This takes the form of a threefold programme: